Atmo26/crisisheroine/Spells.md

 * MP: 0
 * Range: No
 * Target: Self

 Increase damage of weapons by 1.
 This magic can be acquired up to 3 times.
 Its effects stack.

 **Magic Sense**
-Use: Constant
+* Use: Constant
-Class: None
+* Class: None
-MP: 0
+* MP: 0
-Range: No
+* Range: No
-Target: Self
+* Target: Self

 Sorcery Rolls gain +1 to the effect.
 It also has an effect on Sorcery that do not roll dice, such as "shield".
 This magic can be acquired up to 3 times.
 Its effects stack

 **Speedster**
-Use: Constant
+* Use: Constant
-Class: None
+* Class: None
-MP: 0
+* MP: 0
-Range: No
+* Range: No
-Target: Self
+* Target: Self

 Gain +2 IV.
 This magic can be acquired up to 3 times.
 Its effects stack.

 **Strong Heart**
-Use: Constant
+* Use: Constant
-Class: None
+* Class: None
-MP: 0
+* MP: 0
-Range: No
+* Range: No
-Target: Self
+* Target: Self

 Gain +8 HP.
 This magic can be acquired up to 3 times.
 Its effects stack.

 **Mind Seeker**
-Use: Constant
+* Use: Constant
-Class: None
+* Class: None
-MP: 0
+* MP: 0
-Range: No
+* Range: No
-Target: Self
+* Target: Self

 Gain +1 MP.
+This magic can be acquired up to 3 times.
+Its effects stack.

+**Critical Hit!**
+* Use: Constant
+* Class: None
+* MP: 0
+* Range: No
+* Target: Self

+When rolling an attack and multiple "6" faces show, gain a bonus to the damage equal to (the number of "6" faces x 3).
+This magic can be acquired up to 3 times.
+Its effects stack.

+**Lucky Hit!**
+* Use: Constant
+* Class: None
+* MP: 0
+* Range: No
+* Target: Self

+When rolling an attack and multiple "1" faces show, gain a bonus to the damage equal to (the number of "1" faces x 3).
 This magic can be acquired up to 3 times.
 Its effects stack.